The Quick Answer

 A few clicks after checkout, we got to our Steam key for Human Fall Flat and a big yellow button that made it easy for us to activate it.

 We ended up having no problem adding the game to our Steam library and playing it.
-And we’ve gone on to purchase two additional games from Eneba in a similar fashion.
+And we’ve gone on to purchase two additional PC games from Eneba in a similar fashion.
 But…

 Your Experience Could Be Different

-Nearly all negative reviews on Trustpilot had a response from Eneba as shown above.
+Nearly all negative comments on Trustpilot had a response from Eneba as shown above.
 While better than nothing, there were enough complaints about their support response times that lead us to believe they’re quicker to respond to bad reviews than they are to support emails.

 When asked to comment on the customer service complaints, the Eneba representative gave a passable explanation.
 The COVID-19 stay-at-home orders around the world exploded their company’s sales by 60% nearly overnight and they’ve continued to grow from there.
 While great for their revenue, their support staff wasn’t equipped to handle it.
 They are still expanding their customer service team to handle the increased volume of orders.